beobyte/mymailru-ios-sdk/README.md

 MyMailRu SDK for iOS
 ==========

-iOS library for working with my.mail.ru REST API.
+iOS framework for working with my.mail.ru (мой мир@mail.ru) REST API.
 You can use it for authentication in this social network and all others API methods.
 See REST API methods descriptions [here](http://api.mail.ru/docs/) for details.

 ### Installation

-Drag and drop all sources from MyMailRuSDK directory into your project (MyMailRuSDK.xcodeproj not required).

 Link your project with the following frameworks:

 - UIKit.framework
 - CommonCrypto.framework

+Drag and drop all sources from MyMailRuSDK directory into your project (MyMailRuSDK.xcodeproj not required).

-Another way is to open MyMailRuSDK.xcodeproj and built a framework with 'MyMailRuSDK Framework' target.
-Framework will be created in root directory of repo.
+Another way is to already compiled framework from zip.

 MyMailRu SDK requires iOS 5+ and built with ARC.